energyPATHWAYS/EnergyPATHWAYS/README.md

 ### Running the Model

-Also located inside of the us\_model\_example folder is a script (main.py) that shows how a pathways model can be created and executed; after running the script, look in the output/ subdirectory for your results (it will be created if it doesn't exist).
+After installing energyPATHWAYS, it can be run from the command line.

+`` $ energyPATHWAYS [options]``

+It is necessary to point energyPATHWAYS to a configuration file in the run directory.
+This file, among general model setup, points the model the the correct database.
+An example (config.INI) is found in the us\_model\_example folder.

 This documentation will become more developed over time as the energyPATHWAYS tool grows and the user community expands.

 ## Background